KubeRocketCI/docs/versioned_docs/version-3.14/operator-guide/microsoft-entra/argo-cd-authentication.md

   <link rel="canonical" href="https://docs.kuberocketci.io/docs/operator-guide/microsoft-entra/argo-cd-authentication" />
 </head>

-This guide provides instructions on how to configure OIDC authentication for the Argo CD using Microsoft Entra as the Identity Provider.
+Configure Argo CD single sign-on using Microsoft Entra as the OIDC identity provider.
+This guide covers registering the Microsoft Entra application, mapping Entra groups to Argo CD RBAC roles, and updating the Argo CD Helm chart — the same platform-access pattern used for the [AWS EKS cluster and KubeRocketCI Portal](./aws-eks-portal-authentication.md).

-## Prerequisites
+## Prerequisites for Argo CD SSO with Microsoft Entra

 Before you begin, make sure the following prerequisites are met: